 To Print from a Library Computer:

-Note: Your print job will be deleted from the print release station after four hours.
+Note: Your print job will be automatically deleted from the print release station after 14 hours.

 Connect to WiFi

 *Wireless internet provided by Elmhurst Public Library is a public network.